Network for BME Historians

 The network combines a mixture of virtual and physical opportunities to discuss emerging issues, share experiences and find support.
 It is open to anyone who self-identifies as belonging to a BME group, whether they be a professional historian, an independent scholar, or a student.
 Members do not need to be members of the Social History Society.

-Following common usage, by “BME” we are referring to non-White people who are descended, through one or both parents, from Africa, the Caribbean, Asia (the Middle-East to the Pacific Islands), Australasia or Latin America.
+Following common usage, by “BME” we are referring to people of the Global Majority descended, through one or both parents, from Africa, the Caribbean, Asia (the Middle-East to the Pacific Islands), Australasia or Latin America.

 If you would like to join the Social History Society BME Network, please send an email to: shsbmenetwork@gmail.com